An Online and Offline Hybrid Teaching Model for Single-Crystal X-Ray Diffraction with Digital Instructional Resource Development

 Abstract

-Single-crystal X-ray diffraction experimentation is a crucial instrumental experiment course in materials science, chemistry, biomedical engineering, and related fields.
-However, due to limited class hours, it is hard for students to fully master experimental skills under traditional teaching mode.
-In view of this, we have constructed an online-offline interactive hybrid teaching mode, which encompasses pre-class online theoretical preview and testing, in-class guidance and experimental implementation, and post-class consolidation and extended exercises, aiming to comprehensively enhance students' single-crystal X-ray diffraction experimental skills.
-Additionally, an innovative digital instructional resource based on the CSD (Cambridge Structural Database) for crystal structure solution and refinement is introduced into the course to address the weakness regarding these aspects.
-Practical results indicate that, the adoption of the online-offline hybrid teaching mode yield remarkable teaching outcomes, and the students' experimental level and abilities in crystal structure solution and refinement have been significantly improved.
-This teaching mode and digital instructional resource are highly beneficial for mastering skills in crystal structure solution and refinement, and it is recommended for promotion and application in single-crystal X-ray diffraction experimental teaching.
+The single-crystal X-ray diffraction experiment is a crucial instrumental analysis course in majors such as materials science, chemistry, and biomedical science.
+However, due to limited class hours, students struggle to fully master experimental skills under the traditional teaching mode.
+This study constructs an online-offline interactive hybrid teaching model for the experiment, covering pre-class online theoretical preview and quizzes, in-class guidance and experimental implementation, and post-class consolidation and extended practical training.
+The model aims to comprehensively enhance students’ skills in single-crystal X-ray diffraction experiments.
+Additionally, digital instructional resources for crystal structure determination and refinement, developed based on the Cambridge Structural Database (CSD), are introduced into the teaching process to address the current weakness in single-crystal structure determination and refinement in experimental instruction.
+Practical results indicate that the online-offline hybrid teaching model is highly effective, significantly improving students’ experimental proficiency and their skills in single-crystal structure determination and refinement.

 -